Providing Parental Leave Pay

 We’ll send you a letter to tell you how long you will need to provide Parental Leave Pay funds to your employee.

-Getting funds
+Getting the funds

 You’ll get the funds in instalments, either fortnightly or 6-weekly.
 We’ll send you a payment advice every time we deposit funds into your account.
-You are only required to administer the funds up until the current pay period in which you receive them, including any arrears.
+You are only required to pay the funds up until the current pay period in which you receive them, including any arrears.
 Future payments should not be paid until the relevant pay cycle.
-You’ll be able to change the bank account details online using Business Hub.
+You’ll be able to change the business bank account details online using Business Hub.

 Making payments to employees